DeHeavalyn Pullium, M.S., LMFT

 Goal-setting is primarily client-driven.
 However, I always keep a goal of understanding and deepening client narratives to encompass not only areas of struggle, but areas of triumph, and not only areas of victimization, but areas of survival.
 My ultimate hope is that clients feel empowered to live-out their preferred narratives – free from societal standards of the ways one “should be” and free from problem-saturated narratives that keep one bound and discouraged.

-The theoretical models I primarily utilize are Narrative Therapy, Cognitive Behavioral Therapy, and Solution-Focused Therapy.
+The theoretical models I primarily utilize are Narrative Therapy, Cognitive Behavioral Therapy, and Inner-relationship Focusing (a somatic approach).
 I am also trained in using an approach called “Lifespan Integration” therapy for trauma re-processing.

 To learn more: